 The advisory practice also noted that Francophone West African markets have their own distinct business registration and licensing requirements, operating under frameworks shaped by the OHADA commercial law treaty that covers most of Francophone Africa.
 Advising clients on those differences requires familiarity not just with local rules but with the OHADA framework and its interaction with individual country practices.
 Graymont Advisory has built that capability through direct engagement with qualified practitioners in those markets.

-The expansion reinforces Graymont Group's broader strategy of building services that follow the real operational needs of the businesses it works with.
+The expansion reinforces Graymont Group's broader strategy of building services that follow the operational needs of the businesses it works with.
 As advisory clients grow, so does the scope of the support they require, and the formalisation of West Africa coverage ensures the advisory practice can serve those clients at scale without relying on ad hoc arrangements.
+The firm's posture is that its coverage should expand in step with its clients' commercial reality rather than ahead of it.